W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 ⁵You project onto the ego the decision to separate, and this [projecting the decision to separate] conflicts with the love you feel for the ego because you made it [the ego].
 ⁶No love in this world is without this ambivalence [between loving and hating], and since no ego has experienced love without ambivalence the concept [of love] is beyond its [the-ego’s] understanding.
 ⁷Love will enter immediately into any mind that truly wants it [love], but it [the mind] must want it [love] truly.
-⁸This [wanting love truly] means that it [the mind] wants it [love] without ambivalence, and this kind of wanting [without ambivalence] is wholly without the ego’s ‘drive to get’.
+⁸This [wanting love truly] means that it [the mind] wants it [love] without ambivalence, and this kind of wanting [without ambivalence] is wholly without the ego’s “drive to get’.
 :::

 ::: details Substituted